pavelfeldman/pdl/docs/console.md

 ### domain: Console 🍂

-`Console` domain is deprecated.
-It was previously used for the `console.*` messages, errors and warnings.
-You should now use `Runtime` domain for these instead.
+This domain is deprecated - use Runtime or Log instead.

 ---